sanpii/git-issue/README.md

 Git issue open the issue with your preferred editor.
 Edit, save and quit.
 The issue is automatically committed.

+Or you can rapidly edit issue headers:

+    $ git issue edit --status=done 1

 ### Delete an issue

     $ git issue rm 1